openstack-archive/interop-workloads/doc/source/specs/spec_nfv.rst

   2. Bind the OPEN-O with OpenStack

-    * configure OpenStack as Virtual Infrastructure Manager(VIM) by calling OPEN-O API, which is mainly about providing OpenStack authentication information to OPEN-O
+    * configure OPEN-O to use OpenStack as its VIM.
+This can be done by providing the OpenStack authentication information to the orchestrator.

   3. Deploy the vIMS by OPEN-O